All Episodes

 I want to stay on the mad bomber of Bosnia for a moment, ladies and gentlemen, and that is General Wesley Clark.

-Do you remember uh Michael Moore called George W. Bush a deserter?
+Do you remember Michael Moore called George W. Bush a deserter?

 And Wesley Clark stood up for Michael Moore's right to say that.

-And I'm delighted to have the support of a man like Michael Moore, of a great American leader like Senator George McGovern, and a people from Texas like Charlie Stenholm and former Secretary of the Navy, John Dalton.
+And I'm delighted to have the support of a man like Michael Moore, of a great American leader like Senator George McGovern, and of people from Texas like Charlie Stenholm and former Secretary of the Navy John Dalton.

-We've got support from across the breadth of the Democratic Party, because I believe this party is united.
+We've got support from across the breadth of the Democratic Party because I believe this party is united in one.

 We got to the point of it.

-Uh so General Clark, fully supportive of someone's free speech rights to call the president of the United States a deserter, which is a lie.
+So General Clark, fully supportive of someone's free speech rights, to call the president of the United States a deserter, which is a lie.

 It's this old National Guard story, folks, that they had to cook up forged documents to try to convince people was accurate.